 Like Frodo, Iggy was utterly terrified when he arrived in California although his progress has not been as encouraging.
 Despite several years of living a stable environment and receiving gentle coaching and socialization, companionship and the most basic of pleasures, he was unable to approach strangers or leave his home for walks or car rides due to extreme fear issues.
 Caretaker Nicole showed the media what his fear looked like in local news reports (LINK) back in 2009.
 His story was recorded in Parade Magazine.
 Iggy was later euthanized in 2013 when it became clear that coping with daily stressors was impacting his quality of life.

 Iggy reminds us of the damage that can come from a life of cruelty and neglect.
 He also demonstrates that dogs are individuals, whose response to trauma will differ depending on the personality he or she is born with.
 Finally, Iggy's story reminds us that despite the ugly side of humankind, there are people like Nicole who are willing to give their all to the most broken of dogs.
+Thank you for your important lessons, Iggy.

 News and updates from some of the other Vick dogs...

 Like Ginger, Stella and Red found homes with staff at the SPCA for Montery County.
 Red died of cancer in 2010 after helping numerous dogs learn play manners.
 This video shows them both enjoying each other during happy times.
+The wonderful Stella died in 2018.